 Best Ice Fishing Lines for Pike

-By far, the Power Pro and the Suffix Ice Braid are the best braided line alternatives for ice fishing.
-I have tested several brands myself and have always gone back to the Power Pro for tip-ups and the Suffix for my ice jigging rod.
+By far, the Sufix Performance V-Coat and the Sufix Ice Braid are the best braided line alternatives for ice fishing.
+I have tested several brands myself and have always gone back to Sufix.

-Let’s take a closer look at these ice fishing lines!
+Let’s take a closer look at these awesome ice fishing lines!

 Best Ice Fishing Line for Tip-Ups

-I personally like the dark-green color, as it blends in nicely with the dark water under the ice (I like to keep my tackle as stealthy as possible).
+I especially like the black coating, as it blends in nicely with the dark water under the ice (I like to keep my tackle as stealthy as possible).